EmceeEscher/DIS-3D-game/README.md

 "metlic rode" by Ghulam Rasool
 "Spike" by Dana Payne
 "Portal" by Poly by Google
-"Skeleton Key" by Jerad Bitner
 "Heart" by Poly by Google
 "Tree" by Poly by Google

 Sounds from Freesound:
 "Space choir" by trilly82
 "Magical portal open" by alanmcki
 "Ding" by Aiwha
 "Squelch, muddy and squishy" by redafs
-"LETTUCE_CRUNCH_002.wav" by JoelAudio
+"LETTUCE_CRUNCH_002" by JoelAudio

 CC-BY license can be found here: https://creativecommons.org/licenses/by/3.0/legalcode